yumex/OpenAIglasses_for_Navigation_yumex/README_en.md

 python test_recorder.py
 ```

+## ❓ FAQ
+TBD - The Original Chinese version has it in the Table of Contents but no actual section for this.

+## Contribution Guidelines
+TBD - The Original Chinese version has it in the Table of Contents but no actual section for this.

 ## 📄 License

 This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

+## Acknowledgments
+TBD - The Original Chinese version has it in the Table of Contents but no actual section for this.